dinofizz/carbalert/README.md

 Once you have registered and set up your Mailgun "domain" you should be able to see and save the following values:

 - Mailgun domain.
 I'm using "mg.dinofizzotti.com"
 - Mailgun API key.
-I'm using "key-88bf..." :P

-Keep these values on-hand, you will need them later during deployment (local and production).
+Keep these values on-hand, you will need them later during deployment.

 ### Flower / GitHub OAuth registration

-**You can skip this if you will only be working with CarbAlert on your local machine and not deploying to "production" for public access.**

 CarbAlert uses [Flower](https://flower.readthedocs.io) as a front-end for inspectin the Celery tasks.
 I went with GitHub OAuth as an authentication mechanism (I don't want just anybody inspecting my Celery tasks).
 To get set up with GitHub OAuth start reading [here](https://flower.readthedocs.io/en/latest/auth.html#github-oauth).